Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Transferability

-{F\arabic{table}} The paper shows normal and adversarial accuracies where the random forest in KATANA was trained and tested on a specific attack.
-Here we demonstrate that KATANA classifier also exhibits robustness on various attacks simultaneously, without the need to retrain the random forest.
-In addition, we show excellent transferability from every one of the attacks FGSM, JSMA, PGD, Deepfool, and CW, to the other.

-Table~\ref{table:global_trans} compares between three different setups of fitting and testing KATANA.
-The top row shows the accuracies we presented in Table~1 in the main paper, when applying KATANA on CIFAR-10 while fitting the random forest per attack.
-This method might require retraining the random forest for a new attack to improve its robustness.

-The second row shows the accuracies on all the attacks FGSM$^1$, FGSM$^2$, JSMA, PGD$^1$, PGD$^2$, Deepfool, CW$_{L_2}$, and CW$_{L_\infty}$, with a global random forest model, obtained while fitting it on all the aforementioned attacks.
-We observe a similar robustness over all the attacks.

-The third row shows the KATANA accuracy using the Leave-One-Out Cross-Validation (LOOCV) procedure, where we fit the random forest on all the attacks except the attack we wish to test it on.
-For example, we calculate the adversarial accuracies on images generated by FGSM$^1$ and FGSM$^2$ after fitting the random forest on images generated by JSMA, PGD$^1$, PGD$^2$, Deepfool, CW$_{L_2}$, and CW$_{L_\infty}$.
+{F\arabic{table}} We show that our ARF defense is characterized with excellent transferability, being able to generalize to new (unseen) attacks.
+Table~\ref{table:global_trans} compares between two different setups of fitting and testing ARF.
+The top row shows the accuracies we presented in Table~1 in the main paper, when training ARF on all the attacks (FGSM$^1$, FGSM$^2$, JSMA, PGD$^1$, PGD$^2$, Deepfool, CW$_{L_2}$, CW$_{L_\infty}$, Square, and Boundary) with a global random forest model, obtained by fitting it on all the aforementioned attacks.
+The second row shows ARF accuracy using the Leave-One-Out Cross-Validation (LOOCV) procedure, where we fit the random forest on all the attacks except the attack we wish to test it on.
+For example, we calculate the adversarial accuracies on images generated by FGSM$^1$ and FGSM$^2$ after fitting the random forest on images generated by JSMA, PGD$^1$, PGD$^2$, Deepfool, CW$_{L_2}$, CW$_{L_\infty}$, Square, and Boundary.
 Table~\ref{table:LOOCV} lists explicitly which attacks were used to fit the random forest for each tested attack.
-Since this cross-validation method fits five random forest models, the displayed normal accuracy is their calculated mean and standard deviation.
+Since this cross-validation method fits seven random forest models, the displayed normal accuracy is their calculated mean and standard deviation.

-In Table~\ref{table:global_trans_2} we repeated the same experiment also with the adversarially trained network on CIFAR-10, i.e., we combined TRADES with KATANA and applied the "global" and "LOOCV" random forest fitting methods as detailed above.
-For both the normal and adversarial images we observe comparable accuracies to the "per attack" method we applied in the paper.